Acry/Acry.github.io/_posts/2019-06-26-New-Site-Layout.md

 ___

 Next steps are pushing some repos upstream, filling the GTK-Python page with code I have done and some other stuff; since I was pretty focused on finding a proper solution for my Notekeeping Software, but that's ~~another story~~ an Odyssey, I was slacking with updates to my site.

- Meanwhile I hacked [my own Outliner](/action_tags.html) in Python cause I am tired to wrestle with XML/SQlite and other stuff one doesn't need for taking nodes.
+ Meanwhile I hacked [my own Outliner](/action_tags.html) in Python cause I am tired to wrestle with XML/SQlite and other stuff one doesn't need for taking notes.

  One more thing I'd like to do is setting up the page in German, too.
 What I am not sure about is, if I want comments activated on the blog.
 Communication can be very time consuming and I prefer to code silently.